Map of Natural Hot Springs in the U.S.

 - Springs Resort and Spa in Pagosa Springs: is home to the world's deepest geothermal hot spring.
 The resort offers a variety of springs ranging from 66°F to 110°F.

 - Strawberry Park Hot Springs: This park has a blend of natural beauty and stone pools.
 There is hiking, biking, and snowshoeing, conveniently close to Routt National Forest.

 - Iron Mountain Hot Springs: This site is at the banks of the Colorado River.
 There are 16 pools with incredible views of Mt.
 Sopris.

 - Mount Princeton Hot Springs Resort: This resort in the Rocky mountains has multiple pools and a historic bath house.

 Because of its unique geological location, Idaho offers countless geothermal pools.
 Many are easy to access.
 Others need a hike to be reached.
 Here are a few of them.
 Source: VisitIdaho.org

 - Boat Box Hot Springs: This spring flows into what appears to be an old mining cauldron.
 You can cool the pool a bit with water from the river!

 - Frenchman’s Bend Hot Springs: A hot spring snuggled up against some large boulders along the gravel road.

-- Kirkham Hot Springs: A well known spot, it’s famous for the numerous pools of varying temperatures.
-There is a warm water fall over the cliffside into a pool below that feels like a hot shower.
+- Kirkham Hot Springs: A well-known spot, for its numerous pools of varying temperatures.
+A warm waterfall over the cliffside into a pool below feels like a hot shower.

-- Burgdorf Hot Springs: You can rent a wood cabin in this site but what makes it special is that is disconnected from modern world facilities.
+- Burgdorf Hot Springs: You can rent a wood cabin on this site, but what makes it unique is that it is disconnected from modern world facilities.